cyccty/To-improve-work-efficiency-/README.md

 # To-improve-work-efficiency-
-Just some short programs (python: multi-processing; python: call WeChat)
+Just some short programs

+1. python: multi-processing
+2. python: call WeChat when the running is done